 Among the dazzling lights and cheap attractions that make up the Las Vegas strip are a bunch of great gems that make up a sports bettors paradise.
 There are a variety of factors that make the difference between a good and a bad sportsbook.
 Most notably, these differences are the amount and size of televisions, available lines on different games, and the overall general feel and excitement of the area.
-I decided to not include which sportsbooks have the best “drink ticket” deals because these seemingly change on a week-to-week basis.
 Below, we will discuss what we think are the top 5 sportsbooks on the Las Vegas strip (simply because these are the most convenient for most tourists).
 We have also reviewed online sportsbooks that take on U.S. customers at Top 5 Online Sportsbooks for U.S. Players.

 We originally published this article back in December of 2013 and we review the books again every six months.
 While there hasn’t too much change among the Top 5 over the past three years, there is a decent amount of sportsbook construction going on right now.
 So, it’s very likely that this list during our next go around!

 Another blog that may be of interest is our breakdown of the Best Nevada Sports Betting Apps.
 These days the sportsbooks on this list and the apps that we mention in the blog pretty much go hand-in-hand, so this is a great reference.
 As always, we hope you enjoy!

 It might be the smallest sports book that we have on this list, but don’t be fooled by it’s size.
 The somewhat confined space of the sports book actually adds to the energy of the area, particularly during big events.
 There are three big screen televisions (one is always on horses), and a variety of smaller televisions that cover all the main games of the day.
 Seating fills up very fast, so if this is your destination of choice, then we recommend you arrive early to find a seat!